nabayansaha/Chemical-Engineering-IIT-KGP/README.md

 ## Contact

-If you have any questions, suggestions, or feedback, please feel free to contact us at [nabayansaha@gmail.com](mailto:nabayansaha@gmail.com).
+If you have any questions, suggestions, or feedback, please feel free to contact me at [nabayansaha@gmail.com](mailto:nabayansaha@gmail.com).